Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Jan 26, 2019

 Every time a jury trial starts, the trial judge is responsible for reading all the pertinent jury instructions throughout the trial.
-A lot of trial judges will start right from the beginning when the panel of jurors — fifty, sixty, seventy jurors — are brought into the courtroom, and they'll start to read them the instructions.
-It's pretty much up to the trial court how they want to do that.
+Many trial judges begin by reading the instructions to the panel of jurors, typically fifty, sixty, or seventy jurors, as soon as they are brought into the courtroom.
+It's largely up to the trial court to determine how they want to proceed.

-The first instruction is talking about how important it is for them to serve.
+The first instruction emphasizes the importance of serving.
 It talks about our criminal justice system – that we have one of the best systems in the world – and the purpose of the system, the purpose of jurors serving to make sure that those individuals who are charged with crimes are dealt with fairly and are judged not just by a single person, but by a group of people of their peers.
 In other words, from their community.

-They talk about fairness and they also describe what the process is for a jury trial.
+They discuss fairness and describe the process for a jury trial.
 In other words, it's not one person against another person.
 It's the People of the State of California against a particular defendant who is charged with a certain crime or crimes in Los Angeles County.
 See related: How Are Jury Instructions Selected In Los Angeles Criminal Cases?

 People of the State of California vs. Defendant: This phrase, often used in court, signifies that the case is not a personal dispute between two individuals.
-Instead, it's a legal matter where the state, represented by the prosecutors, is responsible for presenting the evidence and building the case.
+Instead, it's a legal matter in which the state, represented by prosecutors, is responsible for presenting the evidence and building the case.

 That's one thing that I think is surprising to a lot of jurors — that it's not one person against another.
-If the People of the State of California who the prosecutors represent — whether they be the City Attorneys or the District Attorneys of Los Angeles County — are the ones that are tasked and are responsible for putting on the evidence and putting on a case.
+If the People of the State of California, whom the prosecutors represent — whether they be the City Attorneys or the District Attorneys of Los Angeles County — are the ones tasked and responsible for presenting the evidence and building a case.

 So, the first thing they're going to do is, there's going to be what's called a Voir dire, which is where the jury is selected.
-People are going to be asked questions.
-It's meant to try to find out who would be fair jurors in the case.
-It's a truth-finding process, and part of that process is we have to get jurors.
-There are going to be twelve jurors.
+This process involves potential jurors being asked questions to determine if they have any biases or preconceived notions that could affect their ability to be fair and impartial in the case.
+It's meant to identify potential fair jurors in the case.
+It's a truth-finding process, and part of that process is selecting jurors.
+There will be twelve jurors.

-There will probably be three or four alternate jurors in case there's some issue with the twelve jurors who are serving, and the judge is going to ask questions.
-The lawyers are going to ask questions, and it's really targeted towards making sure that if somebody has a bias — whether it be toward the prosecution, towards the defense, towards the process — that we know about it, we flush it out and we deal with it.
-Either we deal with it by explaining to them how things work and confirming that they can listen to the evidence and be fair, or we excuse that person because they can't be fair to one side or another.
+There will likely be three or four alternate jurors in case there is an issue with the twelve jurors serving, and the judge will ask questions.
+The lawyers are going to ask questions, and it's really targeted at ensuring that if someone has a bias, whether it be toward the prosecution, the defense, or the process, we are aware of it, we expose it, and we address it.
+Either we deal with it by explaining to them how things work and confirming that they can listen to the evidence and be impartial, or we excuse that person because they cannot be fair to one side or the other.

 Opening Statement

-The judge will also talk about if there's going to be an opening statement.
+The judge will also discuss whether there will be an opening statement.
 The People, since they have the burden, are going to go first.
 The defense can give an opening statement if they want to.
-Still, they don't have to because they don't have any responsibility — a criminal defendant — to put on evidence or to do anything, and in the end, their attorney can argue that the People have not met their burden.
-They have not proved this case beyond a reasonable doubt, and therefore, the person should be found not guilty.
+Still, they don't have to, because they don't have any responsibility, as a criminal defendant, to present evidence or take any action.
+However, the defense attorney plays a crucial role in ensuring that the prosecution meets its burden of proof.
+Ultimately, their attorney can argue that the prosecution has failed to meet its burden.
+They have not proven this case beyond a reasonable doubt; therefore, the person should be found not guilty.

 That's one big thing I talk about at the beginning of the case.
-I want to make sure the jurors realize at the start of the case; they are to presume that this particular defendant is innocent.
-They're not to presume they're guilty just because they're being charged and because they had to get a lawyer—that's not how the American justice system works.
-So, the presumption of innocence is a very important concept.
+I want to ensure that the jurors understand from the outset of the case that they are to presume the defendant is innocent.
+This means that the defendant is considered innocent until proven guilty, and the burden of proof is on the prosecution.
+They should not presume they're guilty just because they're being charged and have to hire a lawyer—that's not how the American justice system works.
+The presumption of innocence is a crucial concept.

 Burden of Proof

-Then the judge is going to talk about — after the jury is picked and the opening statements are given — that the prosecutor, who has the burden of proof, is going to start to put evidence on.
+Then, the judge will discuss — after the jury is selected and the opening statements are made — that the prosecutor, who bears the burden of proof, will begin presenting evidence.
 The defense attorney will ask questions, and when it's all said and done, the prosecution will rest its case.
 Then, it will turn to the defense.
-The defense can either rest on the state of the evidence, which means they're not going to put on any evidence, or the defendant can testify, and the defense can put on witnesses if they so choose.
+The defense can either rest on the state of the evidence, meaning they will not present any additional evidence, or the defendant can testify, and the defense can call witnesses if they so choose.

 When a defendant testifies at a criminal jury trial, that defendant has the right to testify or not testify.
 If they decide not to testify, the jury is going to be instructed that they're not to hold that against the defendant or take any type of a quote from that, that the person must be hiding something, must be guilty simply because they're choosing to exercise their Constitutional rights and not to testify.